 This module covers disability conceptualizations and controversies through an examination of historical and current federal US education policy and law.
 Interns will learn about individualized educational programming, their legal responsibilities as teachers, and techniques for maximizing students’ self-determination and family involvement.

 Your course work will focus on your content area and how you teach that subject to diverse learners, including bilingual speakers, students with special needs, English language learners, and students with varying literacy abilities.
 In the classroom, you’ll apply this knowledge to your students’ community.

-This course focuses on key pedagogical methods for teaching secondary subject areas (English, math, science, and social studies).
-Students will learn to design and deliver lesson plans that are content rich, culturally relevant and inquiry based.
-Topics include methods for differentiating instruction for all learners, especially students with disabilities and English language learners.
+This module focuses on key pedagogical methods for teaching secondary subject areas (English, math, science, and social studies).
+Students will learn to design and deliver lesson plans that are content-rich, culturally relevant and inquiry-based.
+Topics include methods for differentiating instruction for all learners, especially students with disabilities and emergent bilinguals.

 This module focuses on assessment.
 Topics include formal classroom assessment (for example, tests, writing assignments, and projects); informal classroom assessment (as carried out in classroom discussions, monitoring of small groups, one-on-one observations and discussions, and students’ self-assessment and peer assessment); grading; and external standardized assessment.
 The module also includes preparation for the MAT program summative assessment.

 You’ll learn about your responsibilities as a teacher and how those duties affect your relationship with your students.
 As the lead teacher in the classroom, you’ll apply all your course work to ensure your teaching meets the needs of your school and each student’s academic achievement goals.